ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

     - `RoleNameSuffix` (default `PCS-cluster`) -- final role and instance-profile name is `AWSPCS-<RoleNameSuffix>`.
 The `AWSPCS-` prefix is required by AWS PCS.
     - `EnableDcvLicenseAccess` (default `true`) -- attach the DCV license read policy for remote-desktop use.

-    After the stack completes, the `InstanceProfileName` output is what you reference in the node launch template in [step 7](#7-create-node-launch-template).
+    After the stack completes, reference the `InstanceProfileName` output in the node launch template in [step 7](#7-create-node-launch-templates).
 Skip to [step 6](#6-create-efa-placement-group).

-If you prefer to create the policy and role manually via the IAM console, follow the rest of this section.
+To create the policy and role manually via the IAM console, follow the rest of this section.

 Go to the [IAM console].
-Under Access Management -> Policies Check if a policy matching this one already exists, try searching for pcs.
+Under "Access Management" → "Policies", check whether a policy matching this one already exists (search for `pcs`).
-If no such policy exists, then create a new one and specify the permissions using the JSON editor as the following:
+If none exists, create a new one and specify the permissions using the JSON editor as follows:

 ``` json
 {